javierclb/tutorials/python.md

    - Download [conda](https://www.anaconda.com/download/)
    - Once you have installed Anaconda, you can start the Jupyter Notebook by either (1) launching Jupyter in your applications menu or (2) opening up a terminal and type `jupyter notebook` folllowing the `$` sign.
 The Jupyter Notebook application will be opened in your default browser automatically.
    - Now, simply create a new Jupyter Notebook using the *New* dropdown menu and select option *Python 3* or similar to open a new Notebook for Python.
 Once you enter the Notebook, you can see Help in the menu above for more **Notebook Help** and **User Interface Tour**.
-   - Note: Scroll down and you will find an introduction to basic Python commands and packages that are useful for economics.
-Examples will also be given for students to get an idea how to work with packages and LaTeX.
+   - Note: Scroll down to find an introduction to basic Python commands and packages that are useful for economics.

 2. Installing Jupyter Notebook by using the Python’s package manager pip